 After the war, Colville returned to Mount Allison to teach painting and art history.
 It was during this period that he found his own style - a realism informed by both surrealism and symbolism.
 In 1963, he left Mount Allison to begin painting full-time.
 Later that year, Colville was awarded the Won Dunn International Award at the Beaverbrook Gallery.

 Colville's complex interpretations of simple human situations grow out of an abundance of sketches and studies.
-He understands that his work is sometimes controversial, telling the CBC's Life and Times "what troubles people about my work, in which they find mystery and intrigue, may well be the idea that ordinary things are important."
+He understood that his work was sometimes controversial, telling the CBC's Life and Times "what troubles people about my work, in which they find mystery and intrigue, may well be the idea that ordinary things are important."

 In 1965, Colville was commissioned to design the coins commemorating Canada's centennial year.
 He was named an Officer of the Order of Canada in 1967, and made Companion of the Order of Canada in 1982.
 He has received numerous honorary degrees, and has served on many provincial and national boards including the Canada Council and the National Gallery of Canada.
 He was Chancellor of Nova Scotia's Acadia University from 1981 to 1991.